buddydev/bp-poke/readme.txt

 === BuddyPress Poke ===
 Contributors: buddydev,anusharma,sbrajesh
 Tags: buddypress, user, poke
-Requires at least: BuddyPress 2.0
+Requires at least: BuddyPress 2.5
-Tested up to: BuddyPress 2.3.1
+Tested up to: BuddyPress 2.7.2
-Stable tag: 1.0.6
+Stable tag: 1.0.8
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 BuddyPress Poke Plugin allow members to poke users just like facebook.

 == Description ==

-BuddyPress Poke Plugin allows members to poke other members.
+BuddyPress Poke Plugin allows members to poke other members on a BuddyPress Social network.

 = How it works:- =

-User visits other users profile and uses poke button to poke them.
+When a user visits other user's profile they can use poke button to poke them.
+If the BuddyPress activity component is disabled, poke funcionality will not be available.

-We welcome your suggestions and support request at [BuddyDev](http://buddydev.com/buddypress/get-your-users-poking-with-bp-poke-plugin/)
+We welcome your suggestions and support request at [BuddyDev](https://buddydev.com/buddypress/get-your-users-poking-with-bp-poke-plugin/)

+Checkout [BuddyDev.com](https://buddydev.com) for more awesome BuddyPress Themes & plugins.
 == Installation ==

 This section describes how to install the plugin and get it working.